xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-android-test-case.md

 This tutorial demonstrates how to create Android tests with Katalon Studio using **Record** and **Playback**.

-To get familiar with these features, go through the following "Recording a scenario of sending a message via the APIDemos.apk application" example.
+To get familiar with these features, go through the following "Recording a scenario of sending a message via the APIDemos.apk application" case.
 The basic steps are:

 1. Launch **APIDemos.apk** on the device.
 2. Tap on **OS**.